Frequently Asked Questions

 Do I have to re-apply for financial aid each year?

 Yes, all students must re-apply by renewing their FAFSA each year.
-Undergraduate students must also renew their CSS/PROFILE® application each year in order to be considered for university need-based aid.
+Undergraduate students must also renew their CSS Profile each year to be considered for institutional need-based aid.

 When is the deadline to apply for financial aid?

-My parents don't claim me on their taxes, and I support myself.
+My parents do not claim me on their taxes, and I support myself.
 Can I claim myself as independent and only use my information on the FAFSA?

 My parents are divorced.
 Whose information do I use on the FAFSA?